 Class of 2009

-Saerom Lee (李赛龙).
 Saerom, a student from South Korea, interned at the KORUS house at the embassy of the Republic of Korea while in DC.
 During her Beijing semester, she interned at Samsung Opentide China, a consulting firm in the city.
 She also had the great opportunity to volunteer for the Olympics!
 She is primarily interested in learning foreign languages and studying cultural differences and exchanges between countries.
 Her current plans for the coming year are either working or traveling for a year before going to grad school.

-Jonathan S. Ray (张志超).
+Jonathan is currently the Chief of Analysis for the Special Programs Division of SOS International, LLC.
+Upon graduation, Jonathan completed a Chinese Flagship Certification Program in Mandarin at the Institute of International Education at Brigham Young University and studied at Nanjing University from 2009-2011.
+He received a Master's degree in Nonproliferation and Terrorism Studies at Monterey Institute of International Studies in California.
+After completing these two degrees, he worked as a graduate research assistant in Monterey, CA, continuing to focus on nonproliferation and nontraditional security concepts.
+He then returned to the United States after his studies in Nanjing and worked at various Defense consulting organizations.
 Jonathon's research and language studies have revolved around issues of nuclear nonproliferation and nontraditional security topics.
-Upon graduation, Jonathan went on to study advanced mandarin under Chinese Flagship Program at Institute of International Education in Utah and at Nanjing University during 2009-2011.
-He received a Master's degree in Nonproliferation and Terrorism Studies at Monterey Institute of International Studies in California He is currently a Research Associate at Defense Group Inc. He has published on security topics, most recently on China's neutron bomb program, and co-authored two book chapters on PLA issues for publication in 2016.
+He has published on security topics, most recently on China's neutron bomb program, and co-authored two book chapters on PLA issues for publication in 2016.

 Class of 2008